By Satya Vrat Yadav, UPES

 Editors Note: The paper attempts to evaluate the rarest of rare doctrine which has been evolved by the Supreme Court for awarding death penalty.
 It seeks to highlight the current methods of execution in the light of international perspective.

-In Bachan singh case Supreme Court expressed some outstanding reasons relating wrongdoing and criminal in which (sections 161 at page 738 of the judgment).
+In Bachan Singh case Supreme Court expressed some outstanding reasons relating wrongdoing and criminal in which (sections 161 at page 738 of the judgment).
 In section 163, Bacchan Singh further noted: “….in settling the level of discipline or settling on the decision of sentence for different offenses, including one under Section 302 of [the] Penal Code, the court ought not bind its thought “chiefly” or just to the circumstances associated with the specific wrongdoing, additionally give due attention to the circumstances of the criminal”[ii] .

 In Santosh Kumar Bariyar vs State of Maharashtra[iii], the Supreme Court got an opportunity to explain this further: “The rarest of rare dictum serves as a guideline in enforcing Section 354(3) and entrenches the policy that life imprisonment is the rule and death punishment is an exception.
 It is a settled law of interpretation that exceptions are to be construed narrowly.
 That being the case, the rarest of rare dictum places an extraordinary burden on the court, in case it selects death penalty as the favoured penalty, to carry out an objective assessment of facts to satisfy the exceptions ingrained in the rarest of rare dictum.”

 Constitution clearly states in Article 21 that no person shall be deprived of Right to life unless done following due process of law but Capital punishment denies due process of law.
-Its imposition is always irrevocable – forever depriving an individual of the opportunity to benefit from new evidence or new laws that might warrant the reversal of a conviction, or the setting aside of a death sentence.
+Its imposition is always irrevocable – forever depriving an individual of the opportunity to benefit from new evidence or new laws that might warrant the reversal of a conviction or the setting aside of a death sentence.

 When the consequences are life and death, we need to demand the same standard for our system of justice as we would for our airlines.
-It is central pillars of our criminal justice system that it is better that many guilty people go free than that one innocent should suffer.
+It is the central pillars of our criminal justice system that it is better than many guilty people go free than that one innocent should suffer.
 Let us reflect to ensure that we are being just.
 Let us pause to be certain we do not kill a single innocent person.
-This is really not too much to ask for a civilized society.”
+This is really not too much to ask for a civilized society.
 Since the reinstatement of the modern death penalty, many people have been freed from death row because they were

-Therefore through litigation, legislation and commutation by helping to foster a renewed public outcry against this barbarous and brutalizing institution, we strive to prevent executions and seek the abolishment of Capital punishment.
+Therefore through litigation, legislation, and commutation by helping to foster a renewed public outcry against this barbarous and brutalizing institution, we strive to prevent executions and seek the abolishment of Capital punishment.

-In addition to the six cases which Bariyar faulted for having followed Ravji’s wrong precedent, it identified another case where the commutation of the death sentence is justified.
+In addition to the six cases which Bariyar faulted for having followed Ravji’s wrong precedent, it identified another case where the computation of the death sentence is justified.
 The case is Saibanna vs State of Karnataka[iv] (2005).
 Saibanna was a life convict.
 While on parole, he killed his wife and daughter.
-The Supreme Court sentenced him to death on a reasoning which effectively made death punishment mandatory for the category of offenders serving life sentence.
+The Supreme Court sentenced him to death on reasoning which effectively made death punishment mandatory for the category of offenders serving life sentence.

 However, the Supreme Court had in Mithu vs State of Punjab[v](1983) already struck down Section 303 of the Indian Penal Code, which provided for mandatory death punishment for offenders serving life sentence.
 The reason is that if the death sentence is mandatory, then it is meaningless to hear the convict on the question of sentence, and it becomes superfluous to state the reasons for imposing the sentence of death.
-The ratio Decidendi (the legal principle which forms the basis of the judgment) of Bacchan Singh is that the death sentence is constitutional if it is prescribed as an alternative for the offence of murder and if the normal sentence prescribed by law for murder is imprisonment for life.
+The ratio decidendi (the legal principle which forms the basis of the judgment) of Bacchan Singh is that the death sentence is constitutional if it is prescribed as an alternative for the offense of murder and if the normal sentence prescribed by law for murder is imprisonment for life.
 In Bacchan Singh, the court also insisted that a court could impose the death penalty only in the rarest of rare cases when the alternative option is unquestionably foreclosed.
-(The ratio Decidendi of a five-judge Bench would be binding on other Benches of the Supreme Court, unless overruled by a Bench comprising more than five judges.
+(The Ratio Decidendi of a five-judge Bench would be binding on other Benches of the Supreme Court unless overruled by a Bench comprising more than five judges.
 Bachan Singh was delivered by a five-judge Constitution Bench.)